davidphilipbarr/labwcpipemenus/README.md

 [app-list.sh](app-list.sh) - this only uses wlrctrl, which is widely available in most distributions, it also splits the window lists into minimised and viewable rather than in one list mixed up, but only shows if a window is minimised or not.
 It supports manually excluding apps from the list too.
 It has the least obscure app 'dependencies' so should work on most systems without having to build anything.

 #### The others
+app-list-cut.sh - this uses lswt and wlrctrl and uses cut (doesn't require jq and will only work with lswt 2.*) - supports minimised and active window identification as well as the ability to manually exclude certain windows from the list, faster than the jq version.

-app-list-q.sh - this uses lswt and wlrctrl and jq for parsing the output from lswt (will work better with all versions of lswt)  - supports minimised and active window identification.
+app-list-q.sh - this uses lswt and wlrctrl and jq for parsing the output from lswt (will work better with all versions of lswt)  - supports minimised and active window identification, gets slow quick.

 ![image](app-list-cut.png)

 All the lswt menus look like this, [-] signifies minimised and [+] means active/has focus.

-app-list-cut.sh - this uses lswt and wlrctrl and uses cut (doesn't require jq and will only work with lswt 2.*) - supports minimised and active window identification as well as the ability to manually exclude certain windows from the list, has usses with window names with commas in, usually browsers.

 app-list-term.sh -  mostly the same as app-list.sh but splits out terminals into their own menu to avoid clutter, if you use a lot of terminals.